jonaslejon/malicious-pdf/README.md

 # Malicious PDF Generator ☠️

 Generate ten different malicious pdf files with phone-home functionality.
-Can be used with [Burp Collaborator](https://portswigger.net/burp/documentation/collaborator).
+Can be used with [Burp Collaborator](https://portswigger.net/burp/documentation/collaborator) or [Interact.sh](https://github.com/projectdiscovery/interactsh)

 Used for penetration testing and/or red-teaming etc. I created this tool because i needed a third party tool to generate a bunch of PDF files with various links.